 Link Prediction - these algorithms determine the closeness of pairs of nodes

 Node Embeddings - these algorithms compute vector representations of nodes in a graph.

 Node Classification - this algorithm uses machine learning to predict the classification of nodes.

 There are several ways to get started with graph algorithms:

-- Graph Algorithms Playground – execute graph algorithms without any code using this Graph App that provides a UI on top of the Graph Algorithms Library.
+No-code graph algorithms using this Graph App that provides a UI on top of the Graph Data Science Library.

-The following guides provide more details and background for various parts of the Graph Data Science Library.
+The following guides provide hands on examples of the different algorithms in the Graph Data Science Library.